Punch Your Way through Pain and Get Conch Piercing

 • Putting in the jewellery, which the customer will have selected before having their piercing done.

-• Putting little pressure on the piercing to stop the bleeding and cleansing the surrounding region.
+• Putting a little pressure on the piercing to stop the bleeding and cleanse the surrounding region.

 • Avoid allergy with natural treatments like homemade remedies.